Tylopilus: Description

 Fruit bodies of the genus Tylopilus are encountered as large stout bolete mushrooms, which generally arise from the ground or occasionally from wood.
 They have stout stipes, which do not have a ring.
 A key field character which distinguishes them from members of the genus Boletus is the presence of their pink-tinged pores (though these may be white when young).
 The "pink pore" feature is a polyphyletic morphology that does not unite the Tylopilus species using traditional morphological characters (Smith and Thiers or Singer's concepts).
 The spore print manifests various shades of pinkish-brown, through reddish-brown and even chocolate brown.

 Edibility

-Many species have a bitter taste and are thus inedible, taste being a key feature in identification of this genus.
+Many species have a bitter-metallic taste and are thus inedible, taste being a key feature in the identification of boletes.
 The black velvet bolete (T. alboater) is a good edible, but is often ignored.

 Species

-As of January 2024, Index Fungorum lists 111 valid species of Tylopilus.
-About 40 are found in western North America.
+As of January 2024, Index Fungorum recognises 146 species in the genus Tylopilus.
+At least 40 are found in western North America.
 A large number have been recorded from Australia, with 26 aligned with existing taxa and another 15 not assignable.
 Members of the genus are also abundant in South America, particularly in forests with trees of the genus Dicymbe in Guyana, as well as Central America and elsewhere across tropical regions around the world.
 All are mycorrhizal.